 family village redmond:

 Permanent Supportive Housing to help families leave homelessness and move into permanent housing.

-YWCA Family Village Redmond is a safe and beautiful building located in downtown Redmond with 20 units of transitional housing for families who have experienced homelessness.
-YWCA offices and services are located on the first floor, with recreational facilities on the south-facing side of the building.
+YWCA Family Village Redmond is a safe and beautiful building located in downtown Redmond with 20 units for families who have experienced homelessness.
+YWCA offices and services which are located on the first floor, with recreational facilities on the south-facing side of the building.

 Programs and services currently offered at this location include: